NotPiny/Redcord/README.md

 # Redcord

 Redcord is a simple reddit intergration for discord.
-It allows you to lookup post from reddit and see them in discord.

 ## Features
 * Lookup newest posts from a subreddit